mahmoud-mahdy/CLI_for_coffe_shop/Machine learning predictive model/README.md

 develop a machine learning model to predict the likelihood of a patient having a stroke.
 The dataset used consisted of 5110 patients with 12 attributes, including age, gender, hypertension, heart disease, and smoking status, among others.

 ## Overview:
-Knime graphical user interface (GUI) has been used to develop the models therefore no code is provided in the repository.
+Knime software - graphical user interface (GUI) has been used to develop the models therefore no code is provided in the repository.

 ⦁	preprocessing of the data such as removing the ID attribute, ignoring the missing,.etc.